One person rants for 60 seconds. The second person translates their rant into what they care about and value.

 Write these prompts on paper or show a slide so they can be used as a reference.

 4. Player B translates the rant into what they care about and value using the sentence starters such as 'you care about... you value ... ' and not including any of the negative rant.
 Player B checks in with Player A to make sure they got it.
 Player A can add a bit.

 5. Switch roles

-Be very clear that the listener is only to reflect back the translation and not any supporting negative evidence ("This is Mary and she cares about good communication, unlike her sister Susan who doesn't even think to call when its her birthday") Be prepared to gently stop people if they start going into the rant content.
+Be very clear that the listener is only to reflect back the translation and not any supporting negative evidence.
+For example, "This is Mary and she cares about good communication, unlike her sister Susan who doesn't even think to call when its her birthday".
+Be prepared to gently stop people if they start going into the rant content.

 DEMO this activity so it is clear what you're looking for.
 Show the sentence prompts from the start.

 If you're good at this activity yourself you can add on to people's share (with permission) to help people get to the deeper values.

 Useful anytime when any application when teaching about conflict and/or seeing the perspective of another.
 People get upset when they feel something they care about is being threatened.
 Rant helps people see what's underneath the conflict.
 What do they care about?
 What do they value?
 What are they trying to protect?

 This is active listening on steroids because it bypass emotions and go straight to values.
 Excellent for teaching deescalation and perspective taking.

 This exercise can also help people better express themselves, especially when stakes are high by getting clear on what you care about.
 When you're clear about that you can lead with that, be more grounded in your presentation, and be better able to form alliances with others who share your core values.